mozilla/open-leadership-training-series/_articles/github-for-collaboration/collaborative-workflow-for-contributions.md

     4. Write a great commit message
     5. Make a pull request!

+*Switch to your branch containing the changes*
 ![New Pull Request]({{ site.baseurl }}/img/create-pull-req-1.png)

+*Compare your changes with the remote branch*
 ![Compare Changes]({{ site.baseurl }}/img/create-pull-req-2.png)

+*Provide a title and a description for your pull request*
 ![Create Pull Request]({{ site.baseurl }}/img/create-pull-req-3.png)

 ### {{ site.assignment }} As Project Lead, Merge a Pull Request